vemel/handsdown/docs/handsdown/ast_parser/node_records/function_record.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/ast_parser/node_records/function_record.py#L97)

-Extract comment type annotations from a function definiition lines.Sets `arguments_record` to a new `TextRecord` for each found type annotaiton.
+Extract comment type annotations from a function definiition lines.

+Sets `arguments_record` to a new `TextRecord` for each found type annotaiton.
 Also sets `return_type_hint` to a `TextRecord` if function return type found.

 #### Signature